-Here is a highly personal, quirky list of some great streaming entertainment that has distracted us and raised our spirits during this difficult pandemic.
+Here is a highly personal, quirky list of some great streaming entertainment that has raised our spirits during the pandemic.
 This list isn’t meant to be comprehensive!

 All Together (Et si on vivait tous ensemble?): 2011 French film that features Jane Fonda and Geraldine Chaplin with an all-star cast of French actors, about a group of aging friends who decide to live communally.
 Vudu.